 Book ghostwriting fees vary quite a bit, from a few thousand to hundreds of thousands of dollars.
 Setting your budget in advance will help you narrow your search for a ghost, and help determine the size and scope of your book.
 It may even encourage you to save money by writing the book yourself, or at least a first draft, then hiring an editor to clean it up when you’re finished.
-For more on fees, see “Hiring a Ghostwriter: How Much Will It Cost?”
+For more on fees, see “What Does It Cost to Hire a Book Ghostwriter?”

 Think first, then hire a writer